sermas-eu/sermas-eu.github.io/docs/sermas-cli/usage.md

 - `-s, --skip-clients` Skip the update of the authorization clients and only update the application.
 Defaults to false
 - `-u, --skip-upload` Skip upload of the repository files.
 Default to false
 - `-f, --filter [filterName]` Import only applications with a directory name matching the provided filter.
 Provide a list separated by comma.
+- `-iw, --import-websites` Import RAG scraping the website list in the app configuration

 ### <a name="sermas-cli--app--admin--remove"></a>Delete applications
 `sermas-cli app admin remove [options] <appId...>`